HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 The low adoption rates are expected.
 These APIs are new, often still evolving, and currently supported by a limited set of browsers, Chrome and Edge.
 Their inclusion in the 2025 dataset is nonetheless significant: it marks the first measurable presence of browser-native AI primitives in the HTTP Archive, establishing a baseline for tracking how built-in AI capabilities evolve on the web in future years.

+See also the [Generative AI](./generative-ai) chapter for more discussion on these APIs and AI on the web.

 ## Conclusion

 The 2025 Capabilities analysis shows a web platform that continues to mature in both breadth and depth.
 Established APIs such as Compression Streams and Async Clipboard grew significantly or steadily, reflecting broader cross-engine support and developers replacing legacy patterns.
 Features like Web Share, Media Session, and Add to Home Screen remained stable, with only minor year-over-year fluctuations.
 At the same time, specialist APIs such as Media Capabilities saw notable uptake among media-heavy sites, suggesting deeper adoption in vertical use cases.